 - Due to the complex mechanics involved in golf, Alden may have increased the wear and tear of his discs.

-With the area already vulnerable, the forceful sneeze Alden experienced likely herniated the disc.
+- With the area already vulnerable, the forceful sneeze Alden experienced likely herniated the disc.
 The injury would have immediately caused swelling and the release of chemicals that would have made the nearby nerves hypersensitive to pain.
 The surrounding muscles, in turn, would have gone into spasm to limit movement and protect the injured area.
-The protruded disc would have continued to cause pain as it irritated the nearby nerve in instances where it was stretched (sitting, standing etc.).
+The protruded disc would have continued to cause pain as it irritated the nearby nerve in instances where it was stretched (sitting, standing, etc.).

-Treatment of Sciatica & Prognosis
+Treatment of Sciatica & Prognosis in Hong Kong

-Alden’s treatment protocol included the following:
+Alden’s treatment protocol for sciatica pain relief included the following:

-- Step 1: Control of Inflammation - Alden received a combination of interferential current therapy, ultrasound and ice to minimize the inflammation.
+- Step 1: Control of Inflammation - Alden received a combination of interferential current therapy, ultrasound, and ice to minimize the inflammation.

 - Step 2: Restore normal joint mechanics - Flexion-Distraction was performed on the involved segment(s) to reduce disc compression.
 Spinal manipulation was also performed to correct abnormal spinal mechanics.

-- Step 3: Core strengthening - Pelvic stabilization exercises were prescribed to strengthen the Transverse Abdominal muscle to prevent recurrence of symptoms.
+- Step 3: Core strengthening - Pelvic stabilization exercises were prescribed to strengthen the Transverse Abdominal muscle to prevent the recurrence of symptoms.

-Two weeks into treatment, Alden’s pain score was 3/10.
+Two weeks into sciatica treatment, Alden’s pain score was 3/10.
 He was able to perform most daily activities, except sitting for more than 15 min.
 He was still feeling some tightness in the left buttock and in the left calf muscle.
 His SLR test increased to 60º.

-Four weeks into treatment, Alden reported a 0/10 pain score, but still had mild numbness in the lower leg area.
+Four weeks into treatment, Alden reported a 0/10 pain score but still had mild numbness in the lower leg area.
 His SLR increased to 80º, and he was instructed to perform some light exercises at home.